JavaScript is required

 This advice will be tailored to the characteristics of your service, and your unique circumstances.

-Your local Early Childhood Improvement Branch can also talk to you about the measures in place to provide support for services to attract and retain the early childhood workforce, including:
+Your local Early Childhood Improvement Branch can also talk to you about the initiatives in place to support services to attract and retain workforce, including:

-- a Best Start, Best Life communications campaign to encourage people from all backgrounds to choose careers in early childhood education
+• Best Start, Best Life communications collateral to encourage people from all backgrounds to choose careers in early childhood education

-- financial incentives and recruitment supports, as well as induction and mentoring supports for early career teachers, to enhance the transition from study to practice for the current workforce
+• induction, coaching and mentoring supports for early career teachers and educators, to enhance the transition from study to practice

-- professional development and career supports, including coaching, communities of practice, and Early Years Learning Networks, and programs to enhance leadership and career development.
+• professional development and career supports, including coaching, Early Years Learning Networks, and programs to enhance leadership and career development

 Resources